 The Mentoring Excellence Program is offered quarterly to graduate students and postdoctoral scholars.
 Participants must attend all sessions in their entirety and submit a complete Mentoring Guide to receive a Certificate of Completion.

-ATTENDANCE: Participants are allowed to miss no more than 2 sessions.
-Missing more than 2 sessions will result in having to re-enroll in the series.
+ATTENDANCE: Participants are allowed to miss no more than 3 sessions.
+Missing more than 3 sessions will result in having to re-enroll in the series.
 Participants will be asked to attend and "make-up" missed sessions in the subsequent quarter.
+We use Zoom reports to track attendance (please note, Zoom records participant log-in and log-out time).

 MEP CERTIFICATE SESSIONS